- Crews are finishing up work on the four remaining sites.

 Amtrak Cascades carried approximately 232,000 passengers in 2014 between Seattle and Vancouver, British Columbia.
 Sometimes during the rainy season, service is disrupted by landslides along the northern rail line.
 After each such landslide, passenger trains are halted for 48 hours while nearby slopes are evaluated and tracks are cleared and verified for safe passenger train travel.

 Washington state received $16.1 million in federal funding to identify, design and construct slope stabilization projects along tracks from Vancouver, Washington to the Canadian border.
 Based on geotechnical investigations and historical data on landslides, the federally funded landslide mitigation effort for the passenger rail line focuses on the area between Seattle and Everett.

 The End Result

 The slope stabilization projects will reduce passenger train disruptions due to landslides and improve on-time performance for Amtrak Cascades trains.

 - Fewer service disruptions from landslides means more reliable passenger rail

 - Property damage minimized and response costs reduced

 What is the project timeline?

 In late 2012, the preliminary engineering phase began evaluating slide potential of slopes along the northern rail line.
 The team narrowed the slope stabilization effort to six projects in a slope-prone area between Seattle and Everett.
-For two projects near Mukilteo and Everett, construction began in 2013 and was completed in 2014.
-A third project may require redesign due to landslides at that location during the 2014-2015 rainy season.
-After design is complete for the remaining three projects in 2015, construction cost estimates will be determined, funding sources identified, and timelines developed to construct the projects.
+Work on two projects near Mukilteo and Everett began in 2013 and was finished in early 2014.
+Work on the remaining four sites began in the summer of 2015 and will be completed by the end of November.